Patrick Vieira celebrates his African identity while criticizing football's lack of diversity in management – KION546

 “FIFA now has a Council comprising 36 members of different nationalities, including six women, and the FIFA administration includes individuals of 100 nationalities and from diverse backgrounds, 41% of whom are women, which is in line with our equal-opportunity recruitment policy.”

-Despite his frustrations with how slowly things are changing, Viera is aware that his presence on the touchline is making a difference.
+Despite his frustrations with how slowly things are changing, Vieira is aware that his presence on the touchline is making a difference.

 “I want to give hope by showing to people that you can succeed if you put your head into it,” he said.